intel/ndg-fitting/README.md

 ### Motivation

-This code base is meant to be used to replace the usage of neural networks (mainly MLPs) with N-Dimensional Gaussian mixtures to increase training from hours to minutes.
+This code base is meant to be used to replace the usage of neural networks (mainly MLPs) with N-Dimensional Gaussian mixtures to improve training from hours to minutes.

-Ideal scenarios are cases where the target application has many input dimensions and with strong inter-dependencies and anisotropy.
+Ideal scenarios are cases where the target application has many input dimensions with strong inter-dependencies.
 We demonstrate two scenarios:

 * Global Illumination with 10D+: MLPs have been used to turn G-Buffer renderings into global illumination images in previous work but usually took many hours.
 Our mixture can be trained in minutes.